gitter-badger/script/README.md

 #=> gitcommit.rb      Simple bundling of commands to execute a git commit
 ```

-Copy specific canvas(es) to the Desktop for easy text editor access. <br/>
+Copy specific canvas(es) to the Desktop for easy text editor access.
-File extensions default to ruby (.rb).
+Default extension is ruby (.rb).

 ```
 script --fetch gitcommit regexp